Education Abroad provides a variety of different programs to fit every budget, academic subject, timeframe, and regional interest.

 These are usually shorter programs, which typically run during the summer or winter term and offer anywhere from 3 to 7 credits.

 Students pay a program fee to NAU that covers specified program costs.

 Loans, grants, and some non-NAU scholarships can be applied to faculty-led programs.
-Tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s, EARP) cannot be used on these programs.
+Tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s) cannot be used on these programs.
 EARPs can be applied to the tuition portion of faculty-led program charges.

 You can earn direct and/or transfer credit on these programs.
 Grades earned for direct credit will count towards your GPA, grades earned for transfer credit will not count towards your GPA.

 Private provider programs (such as ISEP-Direct and USAC) run specialized education abroad programs.
 Participants on these programs tend to be mostly from other US universities.
 Although these programs are more expensive, the extra cost comes from the comprehensive and highly-structured nature of these programs.

 Cost varies but provider programs are almost always more expensive than exchange programs.